UCL-COMP0016-2020-Team-21/UCL-COMP0016-2020-Team-21.github.io/index.md

-## UCL-COMP0016-2020-Team-21 Development Blog
+## NTTData1 AR app for surgery demos

-This is the development blog for the project `'NTTData1 AR app for surgery demos'`
+This is UCL-COMP0016-2020-Team-21 development blog for the project `'NTTData1 AR app for surgery demos'`

 Team members: `Zeyu Zhou` `Arib Islam` `Li Yean Chew`